 1. Millennials are in on it

 According to popular opinion, millennials are a great fit for impact investing.
-ESG is aligned with virtually all the aspects of a millennial’s decision-making, from consumer habits to jobs and finances, millennials often prioritize the environmental and social impact of everything they do.
+ESG is aligned with virtually all aspects of millennial decision-making, from consumer habits to jobs and finances.
+Millennials often prioritize the environmental and social impact of everything they do.

-According to a 2018 US Trust survey, 87% of millennial investors believe that ESG investing should play a strong role in deciding which companies to invest in.
-Millennials have a generational wealth amounting to $30 trillion – their passion for impact investing could be largely transformative.
+According to a 2018 US Trust survey, 87% of millennial investors believe ESG investing should play a strong role in deciding which companies to invest in.
+Millennials have a wealth of about $30 trillion – their passion for impact investing could be largely transformative.

 2. ESG may improve company financials

-According to research, employing ESG criteria in your investment decisions has a positive impact on financial performance.
+According to research, employing ESG criteria in investment decisions positively impacts financial performance.
 In one meta-study, ESG performance was measured in over 2000 individual analyses across regions and asset classes between 1970 and 2014.

 The study discovered that nearly 50% showed a positive relationship between corporate financial performance and ESG (only 11 found a negative relationship).
 This is, however, a study done at the company level, which is more likely to find a positive relationship between financial performance and ESG.